AneelaShahzad/netflix-clone/README.md

 ---

-## ✨ Features
+## Features
 - Fully responsive design for mobile, tablet, and desktop
 - Netflix-inspired homepage layout
-- Signup page with input validation using JavaScript
+- Signup and signin with input validation using JavaScript
 - Clean, organized folder structure for maintainability

 ---

-## 🚀 How to Run
+## How to Run

 1. Clone the repository:
    ```bash